 - 1 cup fresh or frozen cranberries

-plain or vanilla stevia liquid, or to taste
+- 1/4 tsp pure stevia powder or 1/2 tsp pure plain or vanilla stevia liquid, to taste

-Preheat the oven to 350ºF.
-Grease a 9-inch square pan or a 6-cup casserole or soufflé dish with nonstick spray or coconut oil.
+- Preheat the oven to 350°F. Grease a 9-inch square pan or a 6-cup casserole or soufflé dish with nonstick spray or coconut oil.